enckse/binlogmon/README.md

     "filters":["test"],
 ```

-* Message text to use when more than 1 new message is detected
+* Message text to use when more than 1 new message is detected (when using 'sms')
 ```
     "long":" (and {0} more messages)"
 ```